PelleRavn/GoSharp/README.md

 To setup, you might need a combination of an A-record, and a local search domain to respond correctly.
 You could set it up to react to "go", and forward it to the service.

-You should properly research it some more yourself.
+You should probably research it some more yourself.

 # Usage